-(ModernSurvival.org) – Marigold, also known as calendula or Calendula officinalis, is an annual flowering plant that has been used for centuries for a variety of purposes.
+(ModernSurvival.org) – Marigold, also known as calendula or Calendula officinalis, is an annual flowering plant used for centuries for various purposes.
 The flowers have been used for centuries to create dye.
 They are also edible, making them a beautiful and nutritious addition to any garden.
-But the benefits of calendula go far beyond dye and food.
+But the benefits of calendula go far beyond coloring and food.

 Don’t Get Confused